nab331/-30DaysOfJavaScript/README.md

 A 30 day initiative to make at least a JavaScript project a day.

 ## Why?
 What?
 So, after reading about the [100 Days of Code challenge](https://medium.freecodecamp.com/join-the-100daysofcode-556ddb4579e4#.fs6dm4o3t), I decided to attempt something similar to force myself to code at least a project a day.
-I say force because, without the challenge, I doubt I'd ever cross the activation threshold I need to start coding in JavaScript.
+I say force because, without the challenge, I doubt I'd ever cross the activation threashold I need to start coding in JavaScript.

 * I've decided to start of with [The Coding Challenges](https://www.youtube.com/watch?v=17WoOqgXsRM&list=PLRqwX-V7Uu6ZiZxtDDRCi6uhfTH4FilpH) from [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) on YouTube.